search

 The NJDEP Division of Water Monitoring and Standards has an entire website dedicated to HABs.
 Click here to access educational fact sheets, stay informed on HAB alerts and advisories, and report a HAB sighting.

-For more information about HABs, watch a live interview with Dr. Fred Lubnow on Jersey Matters during which he discusses what steps should be taken to prevent HABs, and check out our recent blog:
+For more information about HABs, watch a live interview with Dr. Fred Lubnow on Jersey Matters during which he discusses what steps should be taken to prevent HABs:

 Most of us are familiar with the famous quote "Alone we can do so little; together we can do so much.”
 This sentiment is at the center point of the Highlands Act and Regional Master Plan, which provides funding to help New Jersey’s Highlands communities take a proactive and regional approach to watershed protection.